 they mingle in the hair

-the ribs, in the veins, all the way to
+slide down the neck, between the ribs, in the veins, all the way to the nails of the foot

-the day they alight on the glaze of
+the day they alight on the glaze of the plates

 or in the bottom of glasses